GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 The Wireframes for this project are the building foundations of the website.
 Some of the ideas have come from user feedback.
 Friends and fellow airsofters who would use a service like this gave me valuable information as time went on what works and what does not...
 These basic templates were the foundation of which the website style is built on but with the help of real user feedback I implemented it along the way.
 I used <a href="https://balsamiq.com/" target="_blank">Balsamiq Wireframes</a> to create these templates with which the website was built on"

-Follow this link to <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/Airsoft%20Workshop%20Wireframes.pdf" target="_blank"><b><i>"The Airsoft Workshop Wireframes"</i></b></a>.
+Follow this link to <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/Airsoft%20Workshop%20Wireframes.pdf" target="_blank">**"The Airsoft Workshop Wireframes"**</a>.

 [Back to Top](<#contents>)

 ## Site Structure

-Navigating around the site is easy due to the simple layout. here below is the basic site structure. <!-- template from old project - edit accordingly -->
+Navigating around the site is easy due to the simple layout. here below is the basic site structure.

 * Home Page
 * Services Page